Extension studies for filmmakers and cinematographers

 Our Extension Studies program is tailored to the needs of anyone interested in film technology, at all levels.
 Those seeking to refresh their film technical knowledge attend the theoretical and practical seminars and Film Technology Days.
 Rounding out the range of instruction, expert workshops address the needs of experienced filmmakers.
 Some seminars build on the knowledge of previous seminars, but they can be booked on a modular basis.
 This way everyone can fill his or her own knowledge gaps.

-For English speaking partcipants, in 2018 we will offer a week of Hands on classes March 19th-23rd.
-IMAGO and HFF Munich have planned this week dedicated to “Teaching and learning cinematography” at Munich Filmschool.
-Find the 1st version of the full schedule here (still subject to changes)
+For English speaking partcipants, in 2018 we offered a week of Hands on classes March 19th-23rd.
+IMAGO and HFF Munich had planned this week dedicated to “Teaching and learning cinematography” at Munich Filmschool.
+Find a report here and the full schedule here.

 Hands on xK international

 5 days international Masterclasses March 19th -23rd 2018

 Supported by the Hubertus-Altgelt-Stiftung, there was the first Hands on xK international at HFF - 5 days of national and international Masterclasses.

 We used Munich Filmschool’s studios, cinemas, seminar rooms and post-possibilities from March 19th-23rd, we had great cameras, lenses, monitors and light to use and test from the manufacturers (plus technicians to advise, especially if cameras weren’t well known yet such as the Venice or ARRI LF big format cameras) , so we had a set of parallel masterclasses daily: